 -Karolina taught a number of classes for our community at Lululemon at the Commons and on the lawn outside of our studio by the creek

--We traveled to Anaheim last year to participate in the biggest fitness conference (IDEA) to learn the latest techniques and methods, and plan to attend this year conference as well
+-We traveled to Anaheim last year to participate in the biggest fitness conference (IDEA) to learn the latest techniques and methods

 -In March Calabasas Style magazine wrote an article discussing our approach to healthy fitness and we were happy to share some of our vision with our community